 How to Get Your Ears Back to Normal as Quickly as You Can

 Your ears will probably return to normal after a couple of days if air pressure is causing your blockage.
-You might need to wait for your immune system to kick in if your blockage is due to an ear infection (you may need an antibiotic to get faster relief).
+If there are any signs of an ear infection you should see a doctor (you may need an antibiotic to get faster relief).
 This may take up to a couple of weeks.
 You may have to wait even longer than that if you’re suffering from a sinus infection.

 Bringing your ears back to normal as quickly as you can, then, will often involve some patience (though that might seem counterintuitive), and your expectations should be, well, adjustable.